-- Procedures considered in scope for the NASS sample can change from year to year (see Appendix B).
-These changes may result from an increase or decrease in the volume of procedures performed in the outpatient setting, as this determines whether a CCS-Services and Procedures category meets the threshold for inclusion in the NASS sample.
-Additionally, the 2018 NASS applied updated versions of the HCUP Surgery Flag Software for Services and Procedures (that expanded the range of possible CPT codes) and the CCS-Services and Procedures Tool.
-Combined, these updates contributed to changes in the CPT procedures and CCS-Services and Procedures categories defined as in-scope for the NASS sample.
-The NASS in-scope procedure criteria also changed between data years 2018 and 2019, which resulted in some changes to the CCS-Services and Procedures categories considered in scope for the NASS. - Earlier years of the NASS (2016-2018) undercount certain emergent surgeries.
+Procedures considered in scope for the NASS sample can change from year to year (see Appendix B).
+These changes may result from an increase or decrease in the volume of procedures performed in the outpatient setting, as this determines whether a CCS category meets the threshold for inclusion in the NASS sample.
+Additionally, the 2018 NASS applied updated versions of the HCUP Surgery Flag Software for Services and Procedures (that expanded the range of possible CPT codes) and the CCS for Services and Procedures Tool.
+Combined, these updates contributed to changes in the CPT procedures and CCS procedure groups defined as in-scope for the NASS sample.
+The 2019 NASS applied revised in-scope procedure criteria, which also contributed to changes in the in-scope categories.

+- Earlier years of the NASS (2016-2018) undercount certain emergent surgeries.
 Prior to data year 2019, the NASS sample was limited to SASD encounters that involved surgeries defined as "narrow" by the HCUP Surgery Flag Software for Services and Procedures.
-Subsequent analyses revealed additional encounters involving "narrow" or major surgeries that were started in the emergency department and appeared in the State Emergency Department Databases (SEDD) but not in the SASD.
+Subsequent analyses revealed additional encounters involving "narrow" or in-scope surgeries that were started in the emergency department and appeared in the State Emergency Department Databases (SEDD) but not in the SASD.
 As a result, these surgeries are undercounted in the 2016-2018 NASS.
 The procedures most impacted by this issue include appendectomy and removal of ectopic pregnancy (each undercounted by more than 50%) and cholecystectomy (undercounted by approximately 10%).
-In subsequent data years, these emergent in-scope surgeries are captured in the NASS.

-• The hospital-owned facility universe for the NASS changed between data years 2018 and 2019.
-First, the universe was expanded to include specialty hospitals such as surgical, cancer, heart, and orthopedic facilities owned by community hospitals that performed in-scope major ambulatory surgeries.
+In subsequent data years, these emergent in-scope surgeries are captured in the NASS. - The hospital-owned facility universe for the NASS changed between data years 2018 and 2019.
+First, the universe was expanded to include specialty hospitals such as surgical, cancer, heart, and orthopedic facilities owned by community hospitals that performed in-scope ambulatory surgeries.
 This resulted in volume increases in certain surgeries commonly performed in these types of facilities.
 Second, the universe was limited to hospitals included in the AHA Annual Survey that reported performing outpatient surgeries.
 In prior years, the CMS POS data were used to augment the information.

-Refer to Appendix E for a summary of CCS-Services and Procedures procedure category totals in the 2016-2019 NASS and contributing reasons for large changes over time.
-For the subset of CCS categories affected by NASS design changes, trend analyses based on CCS-Services and Procedure category are not recommended.
+Refer to Appendix E for a summary of CCS procedure category totals in the 2018-2021 NASS and contributing reasons for large changes over time.
+For the subset of CCS categories affected by NASS design changes, trend analyses based on CCS category are not recommended.